What You Should Know About Processing Credit Cards in QuickBooks

 You can minimize these by following industry best practices.
 For example, require proof of delivery.
 Use the Address Verification Service (AVS) to ensure that the address given matches that of the cardholder.
 Get an actual card imprint whenever possible.

-This is another areas where we’d like to step you through the process before you start off on your own.
+This is another area where we’d like to walk you through the process before you start off on your own.

 Is the process secure?

 Date security is at the top of everyone’s minds, including the financial institutions involved – and you.
 The major credit card associations (Visa, Mastercard, etc.) share the same standards regarding how your data (and that of your customers) is stored, processed and transmitted.
 This is called the Payment Card Industry Data Security Standard.
 Both you and the financial institutions involved agree to comply with this standard, which will be clearly spelled out for you.